ajavamind/A3DCamera/README.md

 ###### Photo Booth Camera Mode (Buzzer Box)
-This mode is configured with a slash command.

 ![Buzzer Box Photo Booth Controller](images/photoboothbuzzerbox2.jpg)

 The Buzzer box is a repurposed Bluetooth wireless mouse.
 The box has 3 contact switches.